mohamedbassel24/Colorify/README.md

 4.[Color Propagation](#color-propagation)
 5.[Results](#results)
 6.[References](#references)

+## How To Run The Project?
+### Dependencies
+- Numpy
+- Opencv
+- PIL
+- Keras
+- moviepy

+note you can view dependencies.txt for more details
 ## Shot transition detection
 <p align="center">
 <img src="https://www.ibm.com/blogs/research/wp-content/uploads/2018/09/VSD2.png" width="600" height="300">
 </p>
-Shot transition detection is used to split up a movie into basic temporal units called shots where the camera is fixed in each shot. we need this aproche to make it easier to deal with a complete movie.<br/>We divide the moive into shots by using *Sum of absolute differences* (SAD).This is both the most obvious and most simple algorithm of all: The two consecutive grayscale frames are compared pixel by pixel, summing up the absolute values of the differences of each two corresponding pixels.
+Shot transition detection is used to split up a movie into basic temporal units called shots where the camera is fixed in each shot. we need this aproche to make it easier to deal with a complete movie.<br/>We divide the moive into shots by using *Sum of absolute differences* (SAD).<br>This is both the most obvious and most simple algorithm of all: The two consecutive grayscale frames are compared pixel by pixel, summing up the absolute values of the differences of each two corresponding pixels.

 ## Model Architcture
 <p align="center">
 <img src="https://bolster.ai/blog/content/images/size/w2000/2020/04/GAN-1.png" width="600" height="300">